criesbeck/busfactor/README.md

 See **index.html** for an simple example.
 No server needs to be run.
 No code needs to be installed other than this code.

-Being browser-based, the user has to specify the input Excel file.
+Being browser-based, user interaction is needed to specify the input Excel file.

 To use in an HTML file with Vue templating, include the necessary JavaScript (SheetJS, Vue, and xls-vue), create